A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Higher category theory

 is an equivalence of $(n-1)$-categories.
+(We will see shortly that this implies that $E$ is a subcategory of $F$.)
 By extensionality, it is equally an equivalence of functors $1\Cart_D\rightarrow(n-1)\Cat$.
 We will need to establish the existence and naturality of free fibrations over a 1-category for when we argue for the bivariant version in \S\ref{BIV_BICART}. \end{para}